-FASB ASC 825 "Financial Instruments" (formerly SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities") permits entities to choose to measure at fair value many financial instruments and certain other items that had previously not been required to be measured at fair value.
+ASC 825 "Financial Instruments" permits entities to choose to measure at fair value many financial instruments and certain other items that had previously not been required to be measured at fair value.
 Subsequent changes in fair value for designated items are required to be reported in earnings in the current period.
 FASB ASC 825 also establishes presentation and disclosure requirements for similar types of assets and liabilities measured at fair value.
-As permitted by FASB ASC 825, the Company has elected not to use the fair value option to measure the Company's available-for-sale securities and will continue to report under FASB ASC 320, "Investments-Debt and Equity Securities".
+As permitted by ASC 825, the Company has elected not to use the fair value option to measure the Company's available-for-sale securities and will continue to report under ASC 320, "Investments-Debt and Equity Securities".
 The Company has made this election because it believes the nature of its financial assets and liabilities are not so complex that they would benefit from a change in valuation to fair value.